In ERP Software

 3. Software upgrades

-When you develop your budget, you should ensure your ERP system is always up-to-date.
-Having an outdated system invites bugs and issues, which is the last thing you want.
 It is possible that your vendors don’t include upgrades in the base software cost of your software.
-If your vendor includes the cost of upgrades in the contract, ask about the frequency and the cost of software updates.
+If your vendor provides for the cost of upgrades in the contract, ask about the frequency and the cost of software updates.

 4. Technology Additions